scottlamb/moonfire-nvr/design/time.md

 would work well on a system with the expected configuration and produce surprising results on other systems.
 It's unfortunate that there's no standard way to determine if a system is using a leap smear and with what policy.

+## Alternatives considered

+Schema versions prior to 6 used a simpler database schema which didn't distinguish between "wall" and "media" time.
+Instead, the durations of video samples were adjusted for clock correction.
+This approach worked well for video.
+It couldn't be extended to audio without decoding and re-encoding to adjust same lengths and pitch.